karmaniverous/entity-tools/.stan/system/stan.todo.md

   - Build: ensure Rollup applies TypeScript to rollup.config.ts
     - Updated package.json build script to use `--configPlugin typescript` (recognized plugin name for @rollup/plugin-typescript), so the config in TypeScript is compiled and parsed correctly.
+  - Build: keep Rollup config in TypeScript per template
+    - Switched build script to `--configPlugin @rollup/plugin-typescript` so the TS config is compiled reliably (aligns with template repo).
+No migration away from TS config.